boiledsteak/SIM-UOW-CS/README.md

 - exam: MCQ + open ended

 Concepts taught are quite straightforward.
 I disagree a bit with the syllabus lol whats new.
 But Ms Jasslyn is nice and explains well.
 Not much to say - pay attention, attend classes, ask questions.
 This mod is quite 'English heavy', and you even need to do O lvl style 'PEEL'.
 International students with poor english struggled in my class.
 For me its just an elective I have to clear so I didn't put in a lot of effort

+## CSIT321 - FYP
+The mod is very grey.
+Allegedly no one fails this mod.
+It sucks ass because requirements are so ambiguous.
+And the worst is if u kena this person called Mr Premerajan.
+Apparently he is the few people that started this module but he is totally unqualified.
+He did not study IT or cybersecurity.
+He has not released any applications.
+He has no real track record of technical competency.
+Who the hell is he lol and yet he controls your grade.
+Fucked up module with fucked up school staff